gilbarbara/react-floater/README.md

 **children** `node`
 An element to trigger the tooltip.

+**component** `element|function`
+A React component or function to as a custom UI for the tooltip.
+The prop `closeTooltip` will be available in your component.

 **content** `node`
 The tooltip content.
 It can be anything that can be rendered.
-It's the only required prop.
+This is the only required props, unless you pass a `component`.

 **event** `string` ▶︎ `click`
 The event that will trigger the tooltip.
 It can be `hover | click`.